Mocty025/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that change the outpout style of file hello
+a script that sets the mode of the file hello the same as olleh’s mode